A Serious Man: Music

 All of the film's original music is by Carter Burwell, who also worked on every previous Coen brothers film except O Brother, Where Art Thou?
 The film also contains pieces of Yiddish music including "Dem Milner's Trern" by Mark Warshawsky and performed by Sidor Belarsky, which deals with the abuse and recurring evictions of Jews from Shtetlekh.

 The soundtrack also includes the following songs by popular 1960s artists:

-Release
+Release and reception

 The film began a limited release in the United States on October 2, 2009.
 It premiered at the Toronto International Film Festival on September 12, 2009.

 Box office

 A Serious Man grossed $9,228,768 domestically, and $22,201,566 internationally, making for a worldwide gross of $31,430,334.

 Critical response

-A Serious Man received mostly positive reviews from critics, and holds a 89% approval rating on Rotten Tomatoes, based on 227 reviews, with an average rating of 7.90/10.
+A Serious Man received mostly positive reviews from critics, and holds an 89% approval rating on Rotten Tomatoes, based on 227 reviews, with an average rating of 7.90/10.
 The site's critical consensus reads, "Blending dark humor with profoundly personal themes, the Coen brothers deliver what might be their most mature—if not their best—film to date."
 The film also holds a score of 85 out of 100 on Metacritic, based on 38 critics, indicating "universal acclaim".

 Roger Ebert of the Chicago Sun-Times rated the film four out of four stars.
 His review highlighted the film's Yiddish folktale prologue, suggesting that though the Coens maintain it has no relation to the rest of the film, "maybe because an ancestor invited a dybbuk (wandering soul) to cross his threshold, Larry is cursed."
 In an essay in Jung Journal: Culture and Psyche, Steve Zemmelman considers that the prologue may link to the Jefferson Airplane soundtrack motif, reflecting Larry's normal sense of order becoming increasingly disrupted.
 He writes, "what can happen when 'the wheel falls off the cart', as Velvel says happened to him on the road that night, or 'when the truth is found to be lies', that lyric from 'Somebody to Love' that serves as bookends for this film."

 Claudia Puig of USA Today wrote, "A Serious Man is a wonderfully odd, bleakly comic and thoroughly engrossing film.
 Underlying the grim humor are serious questions about faith, family, mortality and misfortune."
 Time magazine critic Richard Corliss called it "disquieting" and "haunting".

-Some critics commented on the link between the film and the Biblical Book of Job.
+Some critics, including Roger Ebert, commented on the link between the film and the Biblical Book of Job.
 K. L. Evans wrote, "we identify it as a Job story because its central character is tormented by his failure to account for the miseries that befall him".
 In his essay "Job of Suburbia?", David Tollerton wrote, "the more substantial connection between A Serious Man and the Book of Job—the connection that reaches deeper—is their similarly absurd presentations of the human struggle with anguish and the divine."
 Slate magazine critic Juliet Lapidos considered that the folktale prologue may be an endorsement of the "gumption" of "taking matters into her own hands".